+Operation Description

-Operation Description lfThenElse As opposed to the IFTHENELSE condition, which decides which condition to check, this operation is used to decide which operation to perform.
-The first part is the condition to check, the second part is the operation to perform if the condition is true and the (optional) third part is the operation to perform if the condition is false. f Loop Over a Collection Step over a specified geometry or collection and perform an operation on each part.
-Note: Geometries can be treated like collections and stepping over each part allows each part of a single or multi geometry to be processed individually.
-Collections are usually created as attribute values by specific bespoke datastores to represent things like multi- cardinality lists.
+IfThenElse As opposed to the IFTHENELSE condition, which decides which condition to check, this operation is used to decide which operation to perform.

+The first part is the condition to check, the second part is the operation to perform if the condition is true and the (optional) third part is the operation to perform if the condition is false.

+⊕ iF If Then

+ALL.geometry Not Equals null

+A ALL.geometry

+→ Not Equals

+0 null Sequence

+- □ := Let dupfeatgeom = ALL.geometry

+x dupfeatgeom

+A ALL.geometry

+Report

+get_point()

+dupfeatgeom

+Figure 4-18: Example IfThenElse operation

+Loop Over a Collection Step over a specified geometry or collection and perform an operation on each part.

+Mote: Geometries can be treated like collections and stepping over each part allows each part of a single or multi geometry to be processed individually.

+Collections are usually created as attribute values by specific bespoke datastores to represent things like multicardinality lists.
 Use the "Object or Element" value to access the current part within the loop.

 Loop Over Objects Step over a specified set of objects in the cache and perform an operation on each one.